 FRICKbits?
 Where did this come from?

-FRICKbits iphone app, captures your pattern of movement and turns it into art.
-It looks a little obscure, but Jennifer Lepies from Business Geomatics sent me a note last week saying "...
+/It looks a little obscure, but Jennifer Lepies from Business Geomatics sent me a note last week saying "...
 I meant to write something about geo data connecting with art for a long time, your idea and the upcoming app FRICKbits seems to be perfect."

 You describe yourself in your CV as a "data artist".
 You have a background in engineering and high-technology.
 How come you finally got hooked on art?
 Even so intense that you went back to school for it.